-This Atlas presents information on gout by district health board (DHB), including gout prevalence, prevalence by ethnicity, and treatment.
-The goal is to identify any areas of wide variation between DHBs and opportunities for quality improvement.
+This Atlas domain presents information on gout by district health board (DHB) including prevalence, prevalence by ethnicity and treatment.
+It identifies areas of wide variation between different parts of the country and opportunities for quality improvement.

 - Men had over three times the gout prevalence of women.

-Table 1: Population identified as having gout, by age, ethnicity and gender, 2014
+Table 1: Percentage of population identified as having gout, by age, ethnicity and gender, Aotearoa New Zealand 2019

-NSAIDs were dispensed to 55 percent of those identified as having gout.
-Māori and Pacific peoples were dispensed more NSAIDs
+NSAIDs were dispensed to 38 percent of those identified as having gout.
+Māori and Pacific peoples were dispensed NSAIDs at higher rates.

-- Over a one-year period, on average, 55 percent of people identified as having gout were dispensed an NSAID compared with 26 percent for the resident population aged 20 years and over.
+- In 2019, 38 percent of people identified as having gout were dispensed an NSAID compared with 24 percent for the resident population aged 20 years and over.

 - There was limited regional variation.